1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

 ![Thermistor and plug](../assets/images/head_plug-therm_web.jpg)

 The *cartidge heater* which is used is a 24V 40W element.
-The diameter is 6mm, the length of the original part is 18mm.
+The diameter is 6mm, the length of the original part is about 18mm.
 However, a cartridge heater from the aftermarket with a length of about 21mm is just fine, it just sticks out at both sides of ther heater block at the end which shouldn't be a problem.
 It seems that it's is a typical dimension for V5/V6 heater blocks.
 The following picture shows the original part on the left side and a compatbile part from the aftermarket I used at the right side.

 ![Cartridge heaters](../assets/images/head_cart-heater_web.jpg)

-The wire (at least at the **Neo**) is about 150cm with the specific plug at the end shown at the following picture.
+The wire is about 150cm with the specific plug at the end shown at the following picture.

 ![Spcific plug of the cartridge heater](../assets/images/head_cart-plug_web.jpg)